"I absolutely loved it . . . politically engaged fantasy for adults, young, old or otherwise . . ." more

 THE YEARS THE LOCUST HAS EATEN

-The Sacrifice Of The Unfit is not a fantasy.
-It's happening here and now, and the world over.
+The Sacrifice Of The Unfit is not a fantasy, it's an extended metaphor*.
 Some statistics, just to remind you: the top 0.01% of the US population has taken possession of 90% of the wealth.
-Globally, investment figures are 39% for the top 1% while the bottom 50% only own 1%.
-Actual poverty clearly doesn't even register on these scales, nb.
+Globally, (2019) the top 1% own 45% of all global personal wealth; 10% own 82%; the bottom 50% own less than 1%.
 If you don't think this amounts to a willingness to murder the poor, you should think again.

 locust swarms aren't alien monsters, they're just grasshoppers behaving badly.

 But that's only half the story.
-The other problem is you, the fans.
+The other problem is you, the fans of this arrangement.
 You've learned to think that the rich are just, like, you, on a really good day and that makes you complicit.
-The bad guys are called "the enemy without a face" in Grasshopper's Child for good reason.
-We're all on the payroll.
-We've all been eagerly helping the super-rich to get richer and more wicked: like a monstrous swarm of grasshoppers gone locust, devastating the Earth. . .
+The bad guys are called "the enemy without a face" in Grasshopper's Child because we're all on the payroll, our choices are helping the super-rich to get richer and more destructive: like a monstrous swarm of grasshoppers gone locust, devastating the Earth. . .

 DIVEST FROM FOSSIL FUELS:

 In Bold As Love world it was sudden death.
 After a decade of runaway social and economic collapse, a single terrifying event put all forms of fossil fuel out of reach.
-This was the drastic change that created Heidi's England, with all its harsh austerities.
+This is the drastic change that has created Heidi's England, with all its harsh austerities.

-For us it could be different.
-We could start a managed withdrawal
+(see Midnight Lamp, it could be different.
+We could start a managed

 subsidising the Nuclear Industry; and watch it die.